typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 Temporary directories are ignored within the VCS if one is detected, this is currently done by simply adding an ignore file within the directory which ignores all entries inside it.

-A test cannot contain other her tests, if a test script is found `typst-test` will not search for any sub tests.
+A test cannot contain other her tests, if a test script is found `tytanic` will not search for any sub tests.

 Regression test are compiled with the project root as their typst root, such that they can easily access package internals with absolute paths.